 Description: Returns the count of available lasers on the active controller.

-Example: AvailableLasers(obj);

-bool Calibrate(classname); (OM5110 only)
+Controller Types: All Example: AvailableLasers(obj); Returns: ans = 2 bool Calibrate(classname); (OM5110 only)

 Description: Performs an automatic modulator calibration to determine the optimal modulator parameters.
 These are the same parameters that are manually set using the user interface Set Params button, or the SetManualCalibration() function.